Downlink/test/Readme.md

 ```
 There are two ways we can access the gpio input and output pins from our remote devices.

-The 1st one is to create a local device object for each remote devices.
+The first one is to create a local device object for each remote devices.
 ```js
 const m2m = require('m2m');